Explore our expert-made templates & start with the right one for you.

 Research by the Aberdeen group has shown that data lakes have the potential to significantly improve performance (PDF).
-However, before taking the data lake plunge, it’s important to be aware of the best practices that can make the difference between a performant data architecture that generates tangible value for the business, and a data swamp that nobody really knows what to do with.
+However, before plunging into the lake, it’s important to be aware of the best practices that can make the difference between a performant data architecture that generates tangible value for the business, and a data swamp that nobody really knows what to do with.

-In this article, we’ll present seven of the key best practices you should adhere to when designing, implementing and operationalizing your data lake.
+In this article, we’ll present eight key best practices you should adhere to when designing, implementing and operationalizing your data lake.
 These are things that will mostly be automatically implemented if you’re using Upsolver, but if you’re building your data lake ‘manually’ you’ll need to ensure they’re done correctly if you want to get the most value out of your data lake architecture.

 While we will mostly be referring to Amazon S3 as the storage layer, these best practices would also apply for a data lake built on a different cloud or using Hadoop on-premise.

 To deliver value to both technical and business teams, a data lake needs to serve as a centralized repository for both structured and unstructured data, while allowing data consumers to pull data from relevant sources to support various analytic use cases.
 This can be achieved if data is ingested, stored, and managed according to the best practices we cover below.

 1. Data ingestion can get tricky – think about it early

 Data lake ingestion is the process of collecting or absorbing data into object storage.
 In a data lake architecture, ingestion is simpler than in a data warehouse because data lakes allow you to store semi-structured data in its native format.